 Thus, both corruption of the free-market and the social-market pose some of the greatest dangers to society.
 These risks are addressed by most of the great political and economic thinkers.
 Below we offer more historical context so you can understand the core issue and the debate better.

-Finally, we can put together the two concepts and get cronyist monopolies (or in some cases, cronyist oligopolies).
+Finally, we can put together the two concepts and get cronyist monopolies (or in, many cases, cronyist oligopolies).
 These are entities in which cronyism and monopolies are occurring at once, such was the case with the Medici bank, the first publicly traded company the Dutch East India VOC, and later the South Sea Company.

 A type of state-controlled economics called Mercantilism tends to breed this type of entity, and that was exactly what classical liberal economics was pushing back against in the first place.

 That said, not every state-backed entity is a bad one, Walmart and the Federal Reserve come to mind as independent-of-but-dependent-on-government institutions that work pretty darn well despite their close relationships with the state on a number of levels.